rlucas7/code-searcher/README.md

 flask --app vec_search export-rad-to-csv rad.csv
 ```
 Note that this exports to a file in the current working directory named
 `rad.csv`.
-If you want a different filename this provide the alternate filename.
+If you want a different filename this provides the alternate filename.
-If the file already exists in the working directory then an overwrite will occur.I
+If the file already exists in the working directory then an overwrite will occur.

 ## Manual workflow to generate relevance data